-- 48. Transactions proposed by management that were inconsistent with the Transformation Plan were not authorized by the Board.
+- 58. The Board did not approve transactions proposed by management that were inconsistent with the Transformation Plan.
 In particular, in late 2013 management proposed a transaction with Ivanhoe Cambridge to sell five store leases and its 15% joint venture interest in a shopping centre in Quebec.
-As with all potential real estate divestitures presented by management, the Board conducted a thorough review and consideration of this transaction to determine whether it was consistent with Sears Canada's strategy and long-term interests. - 49.
+As with all potential real estate divestitures presented by management, the Board conducted a thorough review and consideration of this transaction to determine whether it was consistent with Sears Canada's strategy and long-term interests. - 59.
 After careful consideration, the Board decided that the proposed transaction was not consistent with the objectives of the Transformation Plan, including the right-sizing of the retail footprint since most of these locations were too valuable as operating stores to be divested.
-Accordingly, the Board declined to authorize management to pursue the proposed transaction.
+Accordingly, the Board did not authorize management to pursue the proposed transaction.